Pan-Canadian-Genome-Library/molecular-data-submission-workflow/docs/testing.md

 ## Running Tests

-The repository includes comprehensive test datasets that you can use to verify the workflow functionality:
+The repository includes comprehensive test datasets that you can use to verify the workflow functionality.
+Please be noted that the Submission Dependencies such as Study and Participant have already been registered beforehand.

 **Test with all provided metadata files (full test):**
 ```bash